HCUM/empiano/README.md

 ## Installation

-The easiest way to run this project, is to install [pipenv](https://pypi.org/project/pipenv/) on your computer, for example by executing ``pip install pipenv``.
+The easiest way to run this project, is to install <a href="https://pypi.org/project/pipenv/" target="_blank">pipenv</a> on your computer, for example by executing ``pip install pipenv``.
 Make sure, that you use Python 3.
 Now clone this project and open it in your terminal.
 With the command ``pipenv install`` all the requirements stated